-Using the fault specification file shown in Listing 7, SYNFI automatically extracts the circuit between the round counter register and the out valid signal, i.e., the multi-rail FSM including the input, output, and error logic.
+To verify that the synthesis tool does not remove the redundant FSMs, we utilize SYNFI to analyze the resilience of the multi-rail approach against faults.
+In particular, we instrument the framework to reveal whether there exists a fault enabling an adversary to manipulate the out\valid\o signal to a specific value (FS), i.e., from SP2V\LOW to SP2V\HIGH, without triggering the fault countermeasure.
+Using the fault specification file shown in Listing 9, SYNFI automatically extracts the circuit between the round counter register and the out valid signal, i.e., the multi-rail FSM including the input, output, and error logic.
 By setting the counter value to 2, we force the circuit in a state where the out valid signal is set to a logical 0 in the fault-free setting.
 As shown in Row 1 in Table 3, in this SYNFI configuration, already a single fault can be sufficient to produce an effective fault, i.e., the out valid signal is set to a logical 1 and the error was not triggered.
-The framework reports that all of these four effective faults occur when faulting the num_rounds register value.
-Since the value of this register is used for the comparison in Line 12 in Listing 4 in all redundant FSMs, the out valid signal is set to a logical 1.
+The framework reports that all of these four effective faults occur when faulting the num\rounds register value.
+Since the value of this register is used for the comparison in Line 12 in Listing 6 in all redundant FSMs, the out valid signal is set to a logical 1.
 Nevertheless, this verification result can only provide a limited statement about the security of the multi-rail approach as the SYNFI framework was minimally constrained.
-By only defining the input value of the round counter register, the SAT solver is loosely constrained (cf. Section 3.6.1) and automatically sets the dec_key_gen_q_i and advance signals in the boolean formula of the differential graph to a logical 1.
-Setting these variables is possible, as in the non-faulty reference circuit the out_valid_o always stays at SP2V_LOW when the round counter value is 2.
-Hence, as all redundant FSMs set the out_valid_o to the same value, the error signal is not set.
+By only defining the input value of the round counter register, the SAT solver is loosely constrained (cf. Section 3.7) and automatically sets the dec\key\gen\q\i and advance signals in the boolean formula of the differential graph to a logical 1.
+Setting these variables is possible, as in the non-faulty reference circuit the out\valid\o always stays at SP2V\LOW when the round counter value is 2.
+Hence, as all redundant FSMs set the out\valid\o to the same value, the error signal is not set.

-To refine the verification of the multi-rail FSM, we more tightly configure SYNFI by further defining the inputs $dec_key_gen_q_i = 0$ and $key_expand_out_req_i = 0$ in the fault specification file.
-In this configuration, the extracted circuit SYNFI analyzes increases from $96.5\,GE$ to $355.75\,GE$, as the tool finds more paths from the defined inputs to the outputs.
+To avoid these false-positive results, we more tightly configure SYNFI by further defining the inputs $dec\key\gen\q\i = 0$ and $key\expand\out\req\i = 0$ in the fault specification file.
+In this configuration, the extracted circuit SYNFI analyzes increases from 96.5 GE to 355.75 GE, as the tool finds more paths from the defined inputs to the outputs.
 Now, as expected and depicted in Row 2 and 3 in Table 3, one or two simultaneous faults cannot manipulate the out valid signal.
 Starting with three simultaneous faults into the circuit, we observe effective faults (cf. Row 4 in Table 3).
 These effective faults manipulating the out valid signal are caused by inducing bit-flips into variables used by the redundant FSMs.
 To demonstrate the possibility of scaling SYNFI to the cloud and as the number of possible fault combinations for three simultaneous faults, i.e., fault location and fault mapping, explodes, we conducted this experiment on a 72-core server.
-We measured a total run time of 38.27 h and a maximum memory consumption of less than 8 GB for injecting 35,222,292 faults into the circuit of a size of 355.75 GE.
+We measured a total run time of 38.27 h and a maximum memory consumption of less than 8 GB for injecting 35, 222, 292 faults into the circuit of a size of 355.75 GE.